CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 Adjuncts are not an intrinsic lexical class, but a form of statives which are a distinct part of speech in their own right.
 Adjuncts are marked by the suffix *-a* on a stative stem.
 ## Function words
 #### Modal clitics
-Möxali inherited most of [[Xiri|Xiri's]] evidential particles, but also adopted [[Low Alöbi|Alöbi's]] strict verb-final structure in main clauses.
+Möxali inherited many of [[Xiri|Xiri's]] evidential particles, but also adopted [[Low Alöbi|Alöbi's]] strict verb-final structure in main clauses.
 This forced the evidentials in front of the verb, occupying the same position as the [[Xiri]] modal particle which was rarely used in conjunction with an evidential.
-The result is the merging of the evidentials and five of the [[Xiri]] irrealis moods (subjunctive, permissive, imperative, conditional, interrogative) into a single paradigm.
+The result is the merging of the evidentials and four of the [[Xiri]] irrealis moods (subjunctive, permissive, conditional, interrogative) into a single paradigm.

 Modal particles act as phrase-initial clitics; their syntactic position is always at the start of a phrase, but they are pronounced like a prefix on the following word, and can affect the pronunciation of that word according to the sandhi rules established [[Möxali#Vowel sandhi|above]].

 The set of moods and their usage varied throughout the history and dialectology of Möxali.
-In most Inner Möxali writing, a total of ten clitics are identified, shown in the table below.
+In most Inner Möxali writing, a total of nine clitics are identified, shown in the table below.

 | Mood               | -   | Clitic  | Description                                                                                                                      |
 | ------------------ | --- | ------- | -------------------------------------------------------------------------------------------------------------------------------- |